10 Signs You’re Dating an Avoidant Partner (and What to Do)

 3. They value independence above most things

 They are self-sufficient to a degree that can feel exclusionary.
 They prefer to handle problems alone.
 They make plans without consulting you — not out of inconsideration, but because including others in decisions feels like a loss of control.
-They need significant solo time to recharge, and they can become visibly irritable when they feel their independence is encroached upon.
+They need significant solo time to recharge, and they become visibly irritable when they feel their autonomy is encroached upon.

 4. Conflict ends in withdrawal, not resolution